Hackers News Hackers News

 Code snippets of a GitHub repository containing the injected code (Source – Trend Micro)

-Audit source code for infection markers global′!′′!′ and global’_V’, and check for temp_auto_push.bat.
+• Audit Source Code: Regularly audit source code for specific infection markers such as global['!'] and global['_V'], and check for the presence of the temp_auto_push.bat script.

-Monitor outbound connections to blockchain API endpoints such as api.trongrid.io and Binance Smart Chain RPC endpoints from developer workstations.
+• Monitor Outbound Connections: Monitor developer workstations for unusual outbound connections, particularly to blockchain API endpoints like api.trongrid.io and Binance Smart Chain RPC endpoints, which may indicate C2 communication.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.